xopxe/Toribio/README.md

 * toribio-go.lua

 The launch script.
-Uses toribio-go.conf to start tasks and provide them parameters.
+Uses a configuration file to start tasks and provide them parameters.

-* toribio-go.conf
+* toribio-go.conf and sample-confs/

-Central configuration repository.
+Configuration files.
 Will be available to tasks trough toribio library.
 Also determines what tasks to start.

 * /deviceloaders/*